wigy/time2xercise/README.md

 - Template builder, which collects html files and converts them to javascript strings.
 - Study how to implement (most of) CSS as Bootstrap theme add-on.
 - Proper API-documentation using CoG.
-- Proper stopping mechanism and disable starting when running.